Select Page

 Retro Web Design: A Blast to The Past

 Many of our favorite websites have changed appearance and functionality, adapting to the internet’s growing media formats and features.
 However, we must examine their origins to appreciate how far website designs have come.
-Whether it is layout, color, typography, or introducing dynamic elements, the path to perfecting any website is still far away.
+Whether it is layout, color, typography, or introducing dynamic elements, the path to perfecting any website remains far from complete.

 What is Web Design?